 The company's principal activity was to organise events, seminars, conferences, training programmes and other initiatives oriented towards knowledge development in different sectors and to promote lifelong education in general.
-The company was put into liquidation during the year, which liquidation process is expected to be concluded in the subsequent financial year.
-In view of the immateriality of this investment to BMIT Technologies p.l.c. as a reporting entity in terms of the requirements of IFRS 12 'Disclosure of interest in other entities', the disclosure of the summarised financial information and other matters in accordance with the requirements of IFRS 12 is not deemed necessary.
-The 40% stake in this entity was acquired for an amount of \in 18,000.
-The Company has capital and reserves as at 31 December 2020 amounting to \notin 277 and registered a profit after tax for the year amounting to \notin 10,206 (2019: negative capital and reserves of \notin 9,928 and profit after tax of \notin 16,989).
+The company was put into liquidation during 2020, which liquidation process was concluded.
+In view of the immateriality of this investment to BMIT Technologies p.l.c. as a reporting entity in terms of the requirements of IFRS 12 'Disclosure of interest in other entities' and the investee's status, the disclosure of the summarised financial information and other matters in accordance with the requirements of IFRS 12 is not deemed necessary.
+The 40% stake in this entity was acquired for an amount of €18,000.